Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$5. bookID # 13051

-US$16. bookID # 3119
+US$170. bookID # 13314

-The author, one of the most famous plant hunters of the twentieth century and discoverer of thousands of plants, explored the almost unknown jungles and mountains of Northern Burma, known as the Triangle, an area that has now become famous for its connection to drug production.
+The author, one of the most famous plant hunters of the twentieth century and discoverer of thousands of plants, explored the almost unknown jungles and mountains of Northern Burma, known as the Triangle (or golden triangle), an area that has now become famous for its connection to drug production.
 He writes of the plants, animal and bird life and the customs of the local peoples.
 He describes 14 species of orchids and about 60 species of rhododendrons found there.
 Includes an index of flora and fauna.
 Yakushi K84.

-US$60. bookID # 11368
+US$55. bookID # 13315

 Well-illustrated by Andrew Roy Addkison and Joyce R. Wilson, the author provides a good introduction of the easiest plants to grow, cultural information, suggestions, etc.